-Gold Souls, Gray Faces is a series dedicated to helping dog owners take care of their sweet senior pooches.
+Gold Souls, Gray Faces is a series dedicated to helping dog parents take care of their sweet senior pooches.
 Traveling with any dog by plane can be challenging, and for senior dogs with extra medical needs, aches and pains, and difficulty relaxing, it can be even more stressful.

 In fact, I would always recommend driving or even traveling by train with an elderly dog before flying, but sometimes it’s just unavoidable.